Agent Skills Developer Guide

 Step 4: Test the Skill

-Create a full CRUD API for a 'products' resource
+Use the api-builder skill to create a full CRUD API for a 'products' resource with fields: name, price, category, inStock

 Verify: route file matching your template, controller with error handling, service layer, repository, Zod schemas, and test file — all following the layered architecture.

-TIP: Progressive disclosure keeps this skill efficient.
+Progressive disclosure keeps this skill efficient.
 Copilot only loads error handling or validation guides when it actually needs them.

 7. Testing and Debugging Skills